openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 The hash algorithm SHA-256 MUST be supported by all the entities to generate and validate the digests in the IETF SD-JWT VC and ISO mdoc.

+Although support for the above algorithm is mandatory, an Issuer, Verifier, or Wallet MAY reject a particular hashing algorithm or the corresponding protected artifact if there are reasonable security, privacy, or policy concerns (e.g., suspected compromise or non-compliance).
+Such decisions are out of scope of the algorithm requirements but can be necessary in real-world deployments.

+Ecosystem-specific profiles MAY mandate additional hashing algorithms.

 When using this profile alongside other hash algorithms, each entity SHOULD make it explicit in its metadata which other algorithms are supported.

 # Implementations Considerations